MRCIEU/varGWAS/README.md

-# JLSP C++
+# varGWAS

-Implementation of Breusch-Pagan and Brown-Forsythe heteroscedasticity tests for genome-wide association studies
+Implementation of Breusch-Pagan and regression based Brown-Forsythe heteroscedasticity tests for genome-wide association studies

 ```
 T. S. Breusch and A. R. Pagan, “A Simple Test for Heteroscedasticity and Random Coefficient Variation,” Econometrica, vol. 47, no. 5, p.
 1287, Sep.
 1979, doi: 10.2307/1911963.